 Roxicodone gives users feelings of euphoria along with increased energy and often the belief that they can do more than ever before.
 Some other side effects of oxycodone addiction include anxiety, muscle spasms, mood changes, nausea, convulsions, and respiratory problems.

 How to Overcome Roxicodone

 Those who start taking Roxies for health problems usually become physically addicted and then mentally addicted, while those who take them for fun become mentally and then physically addicted.
 In either case if you want to quit using roxy’s and overcome addiction you should seek help right away.

 Roxy addicts may use a wide variety of methods to get the substance.
-They may steal from their family, switch from one doctor to another to get prescriptions, forge prescriptions, and rob from drug stores.
+They may steal from their family, switch from one doctor to another to get prescriptions this known as doctor shopping, forge prescriptions, and rob from drug stores.

 While some people stop using roxy with a detox from Roxicodone at home, it is best to talk to a doctor who can help to slowly wean the addict from the substance.
 Getting help from a doctor or another in the health care profession (such as a substance abuse counselor) can help you to avoid some of the serious roxy addiction withdrawal symptoms.

 When going through a roxy withdrawal during Roxicodone detox, addicts may experience symptoms such as feelings of restlessness, vomiting, diarrhea, nausea, weakness, chills, sweating, depression, and increased heart rate, and craving roxys.